schultek/dart_mappable/packages/dart_mappable/README.md

 ### Utilize Constructors

-There exist a lot of custom use cases, when it comes to mapping any object.
-Common ones include renaming fields, ignoring fields, computing values, or custom date or number formats.
+There exist a lot of custom use cases, when it comes to mapping json to an object.
+Common ones include:

+- providing **default values** to optional fields,
+- **renaming** fields,
+- **ignoring** fields,
+- **custom formats** for dates or numbers,
+- **computing values**,
+- ... and lots more.

-Instead of providing custom tailored serialization options for each use-case, this package utilizes the power of constructor arguments to cover all of them.
+Instead of providing custom tailored serialization options for some selected use-cases, this package utilizes the power of constructor arguments to cover all of them.
 Thereby, you keep full control over your models, while writing pure and easy dart code.

-How does that work exactly: When analysing your code, `dart_mappable` **never looks at the fields** of your model, but rather only at the **constructor arguments**;
-What you do with them - writing to fields, renaming, etc. - is up to your model's implementation.
+*How does that work exactly:* When analysing your code, `dart_mappable` **never looks at the fields** of your model, but rather only at the **constructor arguments**; What you do with them - writing to fields, renaming, etc. - is up to your model's implementation.
 To illustrate this, here are some examples for the above mentioned use cases:

 ```dart
 class Person {